No Contact Rule After a Breakup: Why It Works and How to Do It

 Your ex is not a God or Goddess.
 Knock him/her off that fictitious pedestal.
 Your effort will pay off down the road.

-No Contact Rule is about taking care of yourself, it's setting a healthy boundary so you can move on in a better direction in your life.
+The No Contact Rule is about taking care of yourself; it's about setting a healthy boundary so you can move forward in a better direction in your life.

-The foundation of the No Contact Rule is about putting your personal well-being first-- through setting healthy boundaries.
+The foundation of the No Contact Rule is about prioritizing your personal well-being by setting healthy boundaries, which signifies taking a stand for yourself and protecting yourself.

-No Contact is unequivocal and clear-cut with-- NO loopholes -- NO excuses.
+No Contact rule is unequivocal and clear-cut with-- NO loopholes -- NO excuses.

 How long should you stick with the No Contact Rule?
 Is it permanent?

-Why go back to a relationship with an ex-partner unable to contribute to your emotional well-being, and your needs were never met?
-You deserve much-much better my friend- seriously.
+Why go back to a relationship with an ex-partner unable to contribute to your emotional well-being?
+You deserve much, much better, my friend- seriously.

 Moreover, permanency is especially true if you are sick and tired of the pain of being so dependent on one person-- and truly desire an authentic, fulfilling relationship in your future. * If you have kids with your ex, permanent No Contact is likely, not possible- your kids need you.